 These simple steps keep icy climate gear bug-and mold free — in light of the fact that, yes, winter will be back again before you know it.
+Check out Hoek Storage for more info on where we got information for these steps.

 Clean everything before you begin.
 Waiting oils (antiperspirants, aromas) can stain fabric after some time — and nourishment stains will draw in moths.
 70°F (or beneath) is the objective stockpiling temp to abstain from harming filaments or setting recolors, and low light and low mugginess are perfect.
 Try not to anticipate putting away in dry-cleaning sacks (they can yellow fabrics and trap dampness), and don’t press with starch — bugs love it!